pavarte/PCHIC-ABC-Prediction/README.md

 [4] Cairns, J., Freire-Pritchett, P., Wingett, S.W. et al. CHiCAGO: robust detection of DNA looping interactions in Capture Hi-C data.
 Genome Biol 17, 127 (2016). https://doi.org/10.1186/s13059-016-0992-2

-If you wish to calculate PCHiC-ABC Scores, we recommend you understand how to run ABC first before using PCHiC-ABC.
-If

 ## Requirements
 For each cell-type, the inputs to the ABC model are: